Yelling, Cambridgeshire: Government

 For Yelling the highest tier of local government is Cambridgeshire County Council.

 Yelling is part of the electoral ward of Buckden, Gransden and The Offords, which is represented on the county council by one councillor.
 The second tier of local government is Huntingdonshire District Council, a non-metropolitan district of Cambridgeshire.
 Yelling is a part of the district ward of Gransden and The Offords, which is represented on the district council by two councillors.
 As a civil parish, Yelling has a parish council.

 Yelling was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965 the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, after the Local Government Act 1972, Yelling became a part of the county of Cambridgeshire.

-Yelling is in the parliamentary constituency of Huntingdon, and has been represented since 2001 in the House of Commons by Jonathan Djanogly (Conservative).
+Yelling is in the parliamentary constituency of Huntingdon, and has been represented since 2024 in the House of Commons by Ben Obese-Jecty (Conservative).